Skip To Main Content

 The Northwest driveway accesses BLMS staff parking and the BLMS bus loop.
 For student safety, there is absolutely no parking, student drop-off or student pick-up in the bus loop.

 No automobiles, motorcycles, or any motorized vehicles are to be driven to school by middle school students.
-When bringing children to school or picking them up by automobile, parent/guardian/caretakers are requested to model common driving courtesy and carefully observe traffic safety rules.
+When bringing children to school or picking them up by automobile, parents/guardians/caretakers are requested to model common driving courtesy and carefully observe traffic safety rules.
 Please pull all the way forward when in the traffic circle and dropping off your student.
 Students are to exit vehicles on the building side of the circle, not in traffic.
 Please watch carefully for students walking or riding bicycles, observing all directions of school crossing guard personnel, not stopping in crosswalk areas, entering only through marked entries and exiting through marked exit areas.
 Traffic into and out of these areas before and after school will be very congested.
 Your patience is appreciated as we work together to keep our students safe.

 Student Rights and Responsibilities